-Butternut squash soup with Pomegranate is a seasonal nutritional powerhouse.
+Butternut squash soup with pomegranate is a seasonal nutritional powerhouse.
 Delicate butternut squash and rich bone broth come together for a velvety soup that is the perfect balance of sweet and savory.
-Pomegranate seeds add a fun little pop to every bite.
-This soup is naturally paleo and gluten-free.
-Jump to recipe »
+Top this naturally paleo soup with pomegranate seeds for a fun little burst of flavor in every bite!

 This recipe is basically fool-proof.
 I swear you can’t screw it up.
 Back in the stone ages when I was just learning how to cook properly, pureed vegetable soups were a godsend.
 Poor knife skills?
 No problem, it all gets blended to bits anyway.
 Over-seasoned?
 Fear not, just add extra veggies or more broth.
 This soup also freezes beautifully, easily doubles, and is easy on the eyes and on the budget.
 All kinds of #winning happening up in this soup.

 Paleo Butternut Squash Soup with Pomegranate Recipe Notes

 I specifically use chicken bone broth in my butternut squash soup.
 If you’ve never made bone broth before, shame on you.
 I kid, I kid.
 But in all seriousness, it’s a must-try.
 Here is an awesome tutorial on how to make your own.
 You haven’t lived until you’ve had home-made bone broth, plus it has all kinds of amazing nutritional benefits that you’ll never get from

 chicken-flavored-water boxed broth.
 If you’re going to make your own, do it up right – pony up the cash for at least an organic (but preferably pastured) chicken.
 Your taste buds will thank you, and so will I.